Sourcerers-Ops/OSO/styles.md

 #### {Topic-1}

-{
-Within any given topic, there can exist any combination of written paragraphs, numbered and bullet-point lists, hyperlinks and images.
+{Within any given topic, there can exist any combination of written paragraphs, numbered and bullet-point lists, hyperlinks and images.
 Written paragraphs should be kept to a maximum of 12 unbroken lines.
-When emphasis is needed, *italics* or **bolded text** may be used.
+When emphasis is needed, *italics* or **bolded text** may be used.}
-}

 #### {Topic-2}